Category: 1970s Cold Cases

 2024: A New Hope

-Now, nearly eight years later, investigators are taking another shot.
 In July 2024, Luzerne County District Attorney Samuel M. Sanguedolce and Assistant District Attorney Carl Frank filed a petition to exhume I-80 Jane Doe’s body once again.
 President Judge Michael T. Vough signed off on it.

-Who Was I-80 Jane Doe?
+Who was I-80 Jane Doe?

 Who was I-80 Jane Doe?
 From what we know, she was a young Black woman, probably between 20 and 30 years old (certainly younger than 40), 4’10” to 5’2” tall, and weighed around 100 pounds.